BV-BRC/BV-BRC-Docs/docroot/tutorial/phylogenetic_tree/phylogenetic_tree.md

 17. The **nex** file is used to generate the graphics in a program like FigTree.
 It contains parameters that tells the graphics file how to draw it.
 It can be downloaded by clicking the **Download** icon.
 ![Figure 42](./images/Picture42.png "Figure 42")

-18. The **partitions** file tells RaxML which alignment columns are first, second or third codon position nucleotides, or amino acids.
+18. The **partitions** file tells RAxML which alignment columns are first, second or third codon position nucleotides, or amino acids.
 It can be downloaded by clicking the **Download** icon.
 ![Figure 43](./images/Picture43.png "Figure 43")

 19. The **raxmlcommand.sh** provides the command script to run the pipeline for the tree that was generated.
 It can be run on your personal computer, can be downloaded by clicking the **Download** icon.
 ![Figure 45](./images/Picture45.png "Figure 45")

 ## Phylogenetic Tree Report (report.html)
 1. The **report.html** file provides a detailed report on the phylogenetic tree.
 The report brings together many of the files available in the details folder.
 To view the report, click on the row that has the **report.html** file, and then click on the View icon in the vertical green bar.
 ![Figure 51](./images/Picture51.png "Figure 51")

-2. This will rewrite the page to show the report, the top of which contains the midpoint rooted phylogenetic tree. **Files with more details at the bottom** of the page is hyperlink to the **Details** folder (discussed above).
+2. This will rewrite the page to show the report, the top of which contains the midpoint rooted phylogenetic tree. **Files with more details** at the bottom of the page is hyperlink to the **Details** folder (discussed above).
 ![Figure rendered_tree](./images/rendered_tree.png "Figure rendered_tree")

 3. Scrolling down the report will show the will show the statistics associated with the tree.
 ![Figure 54](./images/Picture54.png "Figure 54")

-4. Scrolling further down the report will show the RaxML command line that was run to generate the tree.
+4. Scrolling further down the report will show the RAxML command line that was run to generate the tree.
 ![Figure 55](./images/Picture55.png "Figure 55")

 5. Scrolling down further will show the partitions information, and the genome statistics.